 Can Bridge students pledge a Clemson fraternity or sorority?

-No. Due to national organization guidelines for national social fraternities and sororities, Bridge students may not join until after they enroll at Clemson.
+No. Due to policies governing national social fraternities and sororities, Bridge students may not join a fraternity or sorority until after they enroll at Clemson.

 Are Bridge students eligible to obtain student tickets to Clemson football and men's basketball games?